jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

     Size refrigerator cubicle for standard 36 inch; actual refrigerator is smaller.

     > TODO: <21-11-18, John D. Fisher> Decide how to conceal the empty space.
-Work with Huntwood to design a door that could be removed if we end up with a larger refrigerator later.
+    > Work with Huntwood to design a door that could be removed if we end up
+    > with a larger refrigerator later.

 12. Relocate dishwasher and sink per drawing.
 Update plumbing accordingly.
 13. Minimize sink drain obstruction in cabinet.
 The IKEA plumbing fittings work well.
-Also, the drain guard should be removable: IKEA has a threaded one.
+Also, the drain guard should be removable: IKEA has a threaded one, which is included with the NORRSJÖN Sink, already purchased.
 14. Relocate and replace irrigation control, outside, near the crawl space access.
 It should plug into the crawl space heat tape outlet.
+15. Kitchen cabinet doors should be solid MDF, with Quarter Sawn, White Oak, Spice Satin finish.

 ### Bedroom #2 Cabinets and Fixtures